 14. Fly All Nippon Airways round-trip to Japan.

 Use your Amex Membership Rewards by transferring to ANA for a flight to Japan.
 In this particular instance, you can fly round-trip in business class for just 85,000 miles during peak season.
-Those rates go down even further during slow season (January, February, and April).
+Those rates go down even further during the slow season (January, February, and April).
 If you prefer to fly economy, you will only use 40,000 miles during the slow season and that’s 10,000 miles less than you’ll spend on flights to Japan with other partners.

 15. Travel from North America to Asia Zone 1 via All Nippon Airways Mileage Club.